gffernandez/SEBC/README_GitHub.md

 When everything works as expected, push your course to GitHub:

 * `$ git add .`
-* `$ git commit -m "Pushing course materials for Madrid, March 2017 session"`
+* `$ git commit -m "Pushing course materials for Sydney, May 2017 session"`
 * `$ git push -u upstream master`

 Browse your GitHub repository to see your local files have copied to it.